What Is a Family Trust?

 There are several benefits of forming a family trust.
 First, a trust allows you to fully control the terms and conditions of how your estate is administered.
 More importantly, putting assets into a trust can help your family members avoid probate court.
 Probate can be an expensive, drawn-out process, especially if you have substantial assets, so avoiding it can greatly reduce stress for your heirs.

 If you have a large estate, certain types of trusts can help you avoid or reduce estate taxes when the trust assets are passed to the beneficiaries.
 For some families, this can create significant tax savings.
-You can even use a trust in conjunction with other planning tools like a family LLC.
+You can even use a trust in conjunction with other planning tools like a family LLC estate planning.
 We highly recommend consulting with an estate planner or lawyer to discuss how a family trust can benefit you — or if it’s even the right choice for you.

 Types of Family Trusts